ath92/Splot/README.md

 # Splot

-A 3D playground web app built with React and React Three Fiber, designed primarily for mobile use.
+A web app for displaying a set of pictures on a globe based on their geolocation metadata.
+The pictures will be retrieved from a bucket somewhere.

 ## Features

 - **Full-screen 3D canvas** - Immersive experience that fills the entire viewport
 - **Mobile-optimized controls** - Touch-friendly pan, zoom, and rotation controls
 - **Responsive design** - Works seamlessly across mobile, tablet, and desktop devices
-- **Simple 3D rendering** - Displays a rotating cube using meshBasicMaterial (no lights required)
-- **TypeScript support** - Full type safety throughout the application
+- **Geolocation-based rendering** - Pictures displayed on a globe according to their geolocation metadata

 ## Tech Stack